maggielvlara15/LendingClub/README.md

 # FutureWork
 1. Create a batabase and write the data to the database
-2. There are definitely more analysis we can do
+2. There are definitely more analysis I can do
 3. Add more data validations during the data processing
 4. Add unit tests during the data processing
 5. Add a airflow to automate the whole process